-- 16. (1) For the purposes of this rule "foreign expert" means a person with expert knowledge or expertise in a field where there is a lack of such knowledge or expertise in Namibia who is not a Namibian citizen or a permanent resident of Namibia. - (2) The Council may, in line with Namibia's affirmative action laws and policies, appoint subject to certain conditions of employment, a foreign expert to train staff members of the Council in a field where there is a lack of knowledge or expertise in Namibia. - (3) The Council may appoint a staff member as an understudy to a foreign expert. - (4) At the end of every six months starting from the date of appointment of the foreign expert, he or she must file a report, setting out the progress of all the understudies assigned under him or her.
+16. (1) For the purposes of this rule "foreign expert" means a person with expert knowledge or expertise in a field where there is a lack of such knowledge or expertise in Namibia and such person is not a Namibian citizen or a permanent resident of Namibia.

+(2) The Council may, in line with Namibia's affirmative action laws and policies appoint a foreign expert to train staff members of the Council in a field where there is a lack of knowledge or expertise in Namibia.

+(3) The Council may appoint a staff member as an understudy to a foreign expert.

+(4) At the end of every six months starting from the date of appointment of the foreign expert, he or she must file a report, setting out the progress of all the understudies assigned to him or her.